hiimtmac/SwiftyGraphQL/README.md

 print(Object.fragmentString) // fragment myobject on MyObject { name age }
 ```

-Once your object conforms to `GQLFragmentable`, it can be used in a node
+Once your object conforms to `GQLFragmentable`, it can be used in a `GQLFragment` object in your query

 ```swift
 let node = GQLNode("test") {